HexaCluster/pg_dbms_metadata/README.md

 This function extracts DDL of database objects.

-Below is list of currently supported object types:
+Below is list of currently supported object types.
+To get a ddl of a check constraint, unlike Oracle you need to use CHECK_CONSTRAINT object type.
+In Oracle, we will use the CONSTRAINT object type to get ddl of a check constraint.
 * TABLE
 * VIEW
 * SEQUENCE